 Fully Scalable Software

 Twenty years ago, businesses had to make tough decisions about their operational software.
 They could buy for their size and anticipate the need for an upgrade.
-Or, they could overstate their requirements, opt for a “baggy” inventory system and hope to grow into it later.
+Conversely, they could overstate their requirements.
+Many would then opt for a “baggy” inventory system and hope to grow into it later.

 Fortunately, cloud-based software has changed this by making inventory management systems fully scalable.
-As these solutions are virtual, they can be upgraded at any time. Â Functions may be added, removed, expanded, altered or combined with other products.
+As these solutions are virtual, upgrades are doable at any time.
+Just add, remove, expand, alter or combine functions to better serve your supply chain.

-Usually, upgrading or installing a new system is as easy as logging into a centralized facility.
-All aspects of the inventory solution are managed from the same place, so there’s no need to set up software on individual computers or set up specialized hardware.
+Usually, upgrading or installing a new system is as easy as logging into a central facility.
+All aspects of the inventory solution are manageable from the same place, so there’s no need to exhaust your IT department setting up software on individual computers or setting up special hardware.
 The result is minimal downtime and disruption.

 Reliable Forecasting Tools

-These days, itâ€™s not enough to know which three products are your biggest sellers.
-You’ve also got to know in what month each of them moves the fastest, whether sales are affected by public holidays and if demand is likely to change from year to year.
+These days, it’s no longer enough to know which three products are your biggest sellers.
+You’ve also got to know in what month each of them moves the fastest, whether public holidays affect sales and if demand is likely to change from year to year.

 Always Safe and Secure